Smithsonian Institution’s Archives of American Art

 - More than 320,000 images from the Jacques Seligmann & Co. collection, one of AAA’s largest fully-digitized collections available online

 Images have been scanned from multiple media including: letters; manuscripts; bound materials; photographs; fragile/onion skin materials; and some original sketches.
-Primarily using Zeutschel 12000 scanners (a newer generation of those originally purchased by AAA), Crowley Imaging staff were able to produce high-quality images regardless of the condition of the original material.
+Primarily using Zeutschel overhead scanners, Crowley Digitization staff were able to produce high-quality images regardless of the condition of the original material.

 Through capture hardware and conversion services, The Crowley Company played a major role in assisting AAA reach its 2011 milestone of having 1.5 million digital images available online.
 AAA’s digitization initiative is now part of its long term mission, which has changed very little since the early vision of Richardson and Fleishman: to share and make available hidden archival treasures regarding American art.